-UTF-8 Unicode Character Barcode Encoding
+UTF-8 Barcode Unicode Character Encoding

-- Crystal Reports
+- Crystal Reports Native Generator

+IDAutomation currently offers these products by request for all Developer Licenses and above with an active Level 2 Support and Upgrade Subscription.
+IDAutomation can also provide source code by request of any developer license purchase so this conversion method can be performed outside of the barcode generation component.
 This built-in method converts the text string into a sequence of bytes (using 1 byte for the range [0-127], 2 bytes for the range [128-2047] and 3 bytes for the range [2047-65535] and arranges the byte sequence into a new string in little-endian mode without BOM.
 This is the format most scanners and decoders use.

 Reading and Decoding UTF-8 in 2D Barcodes